Which of the following pieces of evidence supports the endosymbio... | Channels for Pearson+

 1

-Understand the endosymbiotic theory: This theory suggests that mitochondria originated from free-living prokaryotic organisms that were engulfed by an ancestral eukaryotic cell.
+Understand the endosymbiotic theory: It suggests that certain organelles within eukaryotic cells, such as mitochondria and chloroplasts, originated from free-living prokaryotes that were engulfed by ancestral eukaryotic cells.

-Identify key characteristics of prokaryotic cells: Prokaryotes, such as bacteria, typically have circular DNA and lack a nucleus.

 Watch next